Azure/cloud-scale-data-for-devs-guide/docs/bulk-executor.md

 - `BulkExecutorService`

-We updated our models to inherit from a `BaseModel` class.
+We update our models to inherit from a `BaseModel` class.

-We added a controller for calling the bulk operations, with the following endpoints:
+We add a controller to call the bulk operations, with the following endpoints:

 - `/api/bulk POST`: Bulk import